replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on April 16, 2024

 ### New Features {#new-features-v2024-04-16-1}
-* CMX: Added support for Postgres as an addon for EKS clusters.
+* Adds support for Postgres as an addon for EKS clusters in compatibility matrix.

 ## v2024.04.11-2